dfgordon/vscode-disk-image-notebook/README.md

 1. Install a C compiler if necessary
 2. Install rust if necessary, often a package manager suffices, e.g. `brew install rust`, otherwise search for `rustup`
 3. Enter `cargo install a2kit` in your terminal

+## Proprietary Formats

+You can sometimes unlock a protected file system as follows.

+1. Extract the baseline soft sector format using `ssfmt` in a code cell
+2. Copy the output of `ssfmt` and paste it into a new code cell
+3. Edit the format and run that code cell, then try decoding a sector, either using another code cell, or by re-running interactive
+4. Iterate if necessary

+This only works on WOZ or NIB images, as of this writing.

 ## Note on ANIMALS